chonkcheto/fish-network-docs-testing/fish-network-whitepaper.md

 **Future Enhancement:** Fish Network will also offer Nominee-Managed Fish Schools, which are designed specifically for the needs of Emerging Managers.

-The Nominee's Role is to execute investments pursuant to pre-approved mandate.
+The Nominee's role is to execute investments pursuant to pre-approved mandate.
 The Nominee acts as fiduciary executor, but has no authority outside the agreed upon mandate.

 This structure has the following three benefits when compared to a member-managed LLC.